olivesgatech/Explanatory-Paradigms/README.md

 **Paper** : [Explanatory Paradigms in Neural Networks](https://arxiv.org/abs/2202.11838)

-## Usage :

-**Version 1** (March 1 2022): The function methods.py consists of classes for [GradCAM](https://arxiv.org/abs/1610.02391) (observed correlations), [CounterfactualCAM](https://arxiv.org/abs/1610.02391) (observed counterfactuals), and [ContrastCAM](https://arxiv.org/abs/2008.00178) (observed contrast).
-All these methods are called from the main.py function for any of ResNet, VGG16, Densenet, AlexNet, and SqueezeNet architectures.

 **Code Acknowledgements** :  The code is built on Grad-CAM.
 We use the implementation of **https://github.com/1Konny/gradcam_plus_plus-pytorch** as our base code.

 **Citation** : Please cite the following two papers if this code is used: